ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 3. **Setup GCP Infrastructure** - Setup a GCP project, service account, bucket and the Cloud Run application.

-4. **DevSecOps Integration** - Integrate Github repository with Snyk
+4. **DevSecOps Integration** - Integrate Github repository with Snyk.
+What is the benefits and drawbacks of using 'latest'?

-5. **Creating the Form** - First create the form, then we will add const for the form, feedback, handle form input change and submit
+5. **Creating the Form** - First create the form, then we will add const for the form, feedback, handle form input change and submit.
+Can you add validation for the email address?

-6. **Styling the form** - Add CSS to the form
+6. **Styling the form** - Add CSS to the form.
+Can you add icons to the feedback boxes?

-7. **Bucket Integration** - We will build the api that handles form submit which has a bucket integration
+7. **Bucket Integration** - We will build the api that handles form submit which has a bucket integration.

-8. **Email Integration** - Add email notification when someone sends the form
+8. **Email Integration** - Add email notification when someone sends the form.

-9. **Security Command Center** - Demo for securing our Google Cloud Enviroment
+9. **Security Command Center** - Demo for securing our Google Cloud Environment.

-10. **Congratulations and Learning Tip** - Reflection activity with spam bots and using latest
+10. **Congratulations and Learning Tip** - Reflection activity with spam bots and using latest.

 11. **Quiz**